Hobby shop

-A hobby shop (or hobby store) sells recreational items for hobbyists.
+A hobby shop (or hobby store) is a type of marketplace that specializes in selling recreational or decorative items for hobbyists.

 Types

 Modelling

-Classical hobby stores specialize in modelling and craft supplies and specialty magazines for model airplanes (military craft, private airplanes and airliners), model trains (locomotives, rolling stock, track, power packs and accessories), ship models, house and building models.
-Some hobby shops sell R/C cars, pinewood derby kits, boats, and model or remote control planes.
+Classical hobby stores specialize in modelling, craft supplies, and specialty magazines for model airplanes (military craft, private airplanes and airliners), model trains (locomotives, rolling stock, track, power packs and accessories), ship models, and house or building models.
+They may also sell sell R/C cars, pinewood derby kits, boats, and model or remote control planes.